xer0xde/chat/README.md

 ## Contact

-For questions or issues, please contact [your contact address].
+For questions or issues, please contact xeroxde on Discord.